erroronline1/caro/readme.md

 [Content](#content)

-## Importing vendor pricelists
+## Importing vendor product lists
-Vendor pricelists must have an easy structure to be importable.
+Vendor product lists (e.g. pricelists) must have an easy structure to be importable.
 It may need additional off-app customizing available data to have input files like:

 | Article Number | Article Name | EAN         | Sales Unit |
 | :------------- | :----------- | :---------- | :--------- |